Neka67/boringifier/REPORT.md

 ### Placeholders to fill before submitting

-1. Model name and version — header and section 2
-2. GitHub repository link — header
+1. Confirm the exact Gemini model id matches what you ran — header
 3. Section 4, bullet 1 — any other build problems you hit
 4. Section 4, bullet 4 — your 20-title failure log
 5. Confirm the team list is correct